IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 The $Platform$ Category Column Chart groups data items from multiple data sources into categories and renders them as vertical columns or rectangles.
 Values are represented on the Y-Axis and categories are displayed on the X-Axis.

-You can create this type of chart in the `CategoryChart` control by binding your data and setting `ChartType` to Column enum, as shown in the example below:
+You can create this type of chart in the `CategoryChart` control by binding your data and setting `ChartType` to **Column** value, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/category-chart-column-chart-multiple-sources"
+           github-src="charts/category-chart/column-chart-multiple-sources"
            alt="$Platform$ Column Chart Multiple Sources" >
 </code-view>